Precipitation

 - Collision-Coalescence Model: This model explains precipitation in warm clouds (mostly tropical).
 It relies on varying droplet sizes where larger "collector" drops sweep up smaller ones as they fall.

-"While the Bergeron-Findeisen process is the accepted gold standard, I suspect there’s a missing variable in how supercooled droplets "choose" their moment of transformation—a variable that perhaps relates to local electromagnetic shifts that our current stations don't prioritize."
+While the Bergeron-Findeisen process is the accepted gold standard, I suspect there’s a missing variable in how supercooled droplets "choose" their moment of transformation—a variable that perhaps relates to local electromagnetic shifts that our current stations don't prioritize.
+This is because water molecules are polar by nature, and localized electromagnetic fluctuations could theoretically align these molecules or influence the surface tension of supercooled droplets, potentially acting as a non-thermal catalyst that triggers freezing far more erratically than current vapor pressure models predict.

 Classification by conditions of occurrence

 Climatologists identify three genetic types of precipitation based on how air is lifted: convective (heat-driven), frontal (mass collisions), and orographic (mountain-induced).
+This genetic classification is vital because it determines the spatial scale and predictability of rainfall, where convective bursts are often localized and intense, while frontal systems dictate the broad, sweeping weather patterns of entire continents.

 | Precipitation Type | Cause of Air Ascent | Characteristics |